zowe/docs-site/docs/user-guide/configure-certificates.md

 Zowe is able to work with certificates held in a **z/OS Key ring**.

-The JCL member `.SZWESAMP(ZWEKRING)` contains the security commands to create a key ring named `ZoweKeyring` as well as manage the certificate and certificate authority (CA) used by Zowe's servers to encrypt TLS communications.
-The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF/2.
+The JCL member `.SZWESAMP(ZWEKRING)` contains the security commands to create a SAF key ring.
+By default, this keyring is named `ZoweKeyring`.
+You can use these commands to generate Zowe certificate authority (CA) and sign a server certificate with this CA. The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF/2.

 There are two ways to configure and submit `ZWEKRING`.